MitchTODO/Crypta/README.md

 #### Contract Address

-When migrating a contract to a network was successful, it will output the contract address.
+When contract migrating was successful, it will output the contract address.
 This address is needed within the app.

 ```swift
 // Crypta2.0/Contract/Address.swift